dnsimple/dnsimple-developer/content/use-cases/domain-registration.markdown

 ---
 title: Registering a domain
-excerpt: Register a domain on behalf of your users.
-Gather and send contact information required by the registry.
-Create purchase orders and track their progress, so you can keep your users in the know.
+excerpt: The use-case covered in this tutorial is to register domains on behalf of your users (or organization).
+As part of the tutorial, we cover how to gather contact information required for the domain registration.
+And how to create a purchase order with the collected contact information and track the domain registration progress, allowing you to keep your users in the know.
 ---

 # Registering a domain

-Register domains on behalf of your users.
-Gather and send contact information required by the registry.
-Create purchase orders and track their progress so you can keep your users in the know.
+The use-case covered in this tutorial is to register domains on behalf of your users (or organization).
+As part of the tutorial, we cover how to gather contact information required for the domain registration.
+And how to create a purchase order with the collected contact information and track the domain registration progress, allowing you to keep your users in the know.

 ### How it works at a high level